sethhoward-dd/backstage/packages/catalog-client/api-report.md

     presence?: 'optional' | 'required';
 };

-// Warning: (ae-missing-release-tag) "AddLocationResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type AddLocationResponse = {
     location: Location_2;
     entities: Entity[];
 };

-// Warning: (ae-missing-release-tag) "CatalogApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface CatalogApi {
     // (undocumented)
     addLocation(location: AddLocationRequest, options?: CatalogRequestOptions): Promise<AddLocationResponse>;
-    // Warning: (ae-forgotten-export) The symbol "CatalogRequestOptions" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     getEntities(request?: CatalogEntitiesRequest, options?: CatalogRequestOptions): Promise<CatalogListResponse<Entity>>;
     // (undocumented)